Code-Institute-Submissions/quiz-app/README.md

 which was running that function before the server returns the questions.
 This meant that when an if statement was checked, the questions did not return the intended value.
 I removed the function from the end of the code, and placed it within the correct location.
 This did the trick!

-Problem: On the page where you would select the answers to the question, there was a delay (separate from the delay above) when clicking the answers.

 Problem: When the user finished a game and clicked home and then start, the question counter and the user score would not reset.
 This meant that the user started the second game with a question count of 4/3 and it would end immediately after that first question.
 Solution: After some investigation, it seemed that the problem was stemming from the fact the page was just showing and hiding elements - the score or counter was thus never refreshed.